douganson/pelion-bridge-container-installer/README.md

 4).
 Default username: admin, pw: admin

 5).
+Enter the Pelion API Key, then press SAVE

-Complete the configuration of the bridge.
+6).
+Complete the configuration of the bridge... supply any required credential materials required by the 3rd Party cloud accounts per above.

+7).
 After entering a given value, press "Save" before editing the next value...

+8).
 When all values are entered and "Saved", press "Restart"

 Additional Notes:

      - Each bridge runtime also has "ssh" (default port: 2222) installed so that you can ssh into the runtime and tinker with it.
 The default username is "arm" and password "arm1234"

-     - For the test scripts, I've had issues with paho-mqtt v1.2.
-Try v1.1... seems to work better.

-     - FYI, ./remove_bridge.sh removes the bridge if desired... it also removes the downloaded docker image
+     - ./remove_bridge.sh removes the bridge if desired... it also removes the downloaded docker image

-     - FYI, ./backup_bridge.sh and ./restore_bridge.sh are two scripts that help backup and restore bridge configurations.
+     - ./backup_bridge.sh and ./restore_bridge.sh are two scripts that help backup and restore bridge configurations.
 You will need to modify DOCKERIP in both to point to your bridge's docker host IP (default is: "localhost")

      - DockerToolkit uses Oracle VirtualBox which pins the default IP address to 192.168.99.100.
 If you happen to change this in your installation of Docker on MacOS, you will need to edit get_bridge.sh and adjust accordingly.

      - Bridge source is Apache licensed and located here: https://github.com/ARMmbed/pelion-bridge

-Enjoy!